The history of the Finnish Literary Research Society

 The origins of the Society

-From 1926 onwards, literary scholars of Helsinki had a private discussion club where presentations and book reports were heard.
+Literary scholars in Helsinki started a private discussion club in 1926 where presentations and book reports were heard.
 The idea to found a society came up in spring 1927, a society that would act as a link between all literary scholars in the country and as a publication channel.

 The committee set up to prepare matter included professor Viljo Tarkiainen and doctors J.V.
 Lehtonen and Eino Railo.
-The committee invited literary scholars to meet on 8 May 1927 to negotiate the founding of a society.
-16 people participated in the meeting.
-The decision to found a society called the Finnish Literary Research Society was unanimous, and it was entered into the Register of Associations on 12 November of the same year.
+The committee invited other literary scholars to negotiate the founding of a society.
+The decision to found a society called the Finnish Literary Research Society was unanimous among the 16 meeting participants, and it was entered into the Register of Associations on 12 November of the same year.

 At the founding meeting, society officials were selected, a draft of regulations prepared by the interim committee was examined, members were registered and the members of the board selected.